JuanIrache/nephews/README.md

 ## About

 **nephews** creates a link between people that struggle with tech and volunteers that are willing to help them.
 For users, for example the elderly, **nephews** looks just like a phone number they can call in order to get help.
 For volunteers, it is just an online form they can sign up to.
 No need to install anything.
-When somebody needs help, the system will look for a matching available volunteers, send them an SMS notification, and he who accepts the notification first will have the phone call redirected to them.
+When somebody needs help, the system will look for matching available volunteers, send them an SMS notification, and he who accepts the notification first will have the phone call redirected to them.

 ### How it works

 This web-app consists of a Node.js back end using Express.js and a React.js front end.
-Twilio's Messaging API (SMS) is used for validation and deletion of accounts, and for call forwarding confirmation.
-Twilio's Voice API is used to redirect calls from users to volunteer while hiding the caller's identity.
+Twilio's Messaging API (SMS) is used for validation and deletion of accounts, and for availability confirmations.
+Twilio's Voice API is used to handle incoming calls and to generate new ones between users and volunteers while hiding the caller's identity.

+1. User dials the **nephews** number
+2. User is asked to explain their problem while their message is recorded and transcribed
+3. The transcription is used to filter potential volunteers by language and topic
+4. Selected volunteers are notified by SMS.
+They can review the recorded message to decide if they can help
+5. When a volunteer confirms their availability, a new call is created between them and the user

 ## Features

 - Node.js web server using [Express.js](https://npm.im/express)
+- Simple call filtering module based on topics found in transcribed calls
 - Client website using modern [React.js](https://reactjs.org/) with hooks and SCSS styles
 - MongoDB database for storing user and call data, hosted in Atlas and accessed via Mongoose.
 - Phone number available for users in need of basic tech support